-CarryoverIf you changed to this Plan during Open Season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic protection benefit during the prior year will be covered by your old plan if they are for care you received in January before your effective date of coverage in this Plan.
+If you changed to this Plan during Open Season from a plan with a catastrophic protection benefit and the effective date of the change was after January 1, any expenses that would have applied to that plan's catastrophic protection benefit during the prior year will be covered by your old plan if they are for care you received in January before your effective date of coverage in this Plan.
 If you have already met your old plan's catastrophic protection benefit level in full, it will continue to apply until the effective date of your coverage in this Plan.
 If you have not met this expense level in full, your old plan will first apply your covered out-of-pocket expenses until the prior year's catastrophic level is reached and then apply the catastrophic protection benefit to coverage in this Plan.
-Your old plan will pay these covered expenses according to this year's benefits; benefit changes are effective January 1.Note: If you change options in this Plan during the year, we will credit the amount of the prior plan benefit in the plan benefit will be protected to plan benefit in the amount of covered expenses already accumulated toward the catastrophic out-of-pocket limit of your old option to the catastrophic protection limit of your new option.When GovernmentFacilities of the Department of Veterans Affairs, the Department of Defense and the IndianWhen GovernmentHereit and the Department of Veterans Affairs, the Department of Defense and the Indian facilities bill usHealth Services are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
+Your old plan will pay these covered expenses according to this year's benefits; benefit changes are effective January 1.
+Note: If you change options in this Plan during the year, we will credit the amount of covered expenses already accumulated toward the catastrophic out-of-pocket limit of your old option to the catastrophic protection limit of your new option.When Government facilities bill usFacilities of the Department of Veterans Affairs, the Department of Defense and the Indian Health Services are entitled to seek reimbursement from us for certain services and supplies they provide to you or a family member.
 They may not seek more than their governing laws allow.
 You may be responsible to pay for certain services and charges.
 Contact the government facility directly for more information.

 Section 5.
-High and Standard Option Benefits
+High, Standard and Basic Option Benefits

-See page 13 for how our benefits changed this year.
-Page 88 and page 89 are a benefits summary of each option.
+See page 15 for how our benefits changed this year.
+Pages 103 through 105 are a benefits summary of each option.
 Make sure that you review the benefits that are available under the option in which you are enrolled.